jinghuazhao/TWAS-pipeline/README.md

 ```
 sh twas2-1.sh menopause.txt BRCA1 YFS BRCA1
 ```
 so the results are written into BRCA1/YFS/BRCA1.imp.
-Note that by doing so, intermediate files with extensions .join, .sort, .zscore are available for check
+Note that by doing so, intermediate files with extensions `.join`, `.sort`, `.zscore` are available for check

 #### IN GENERAL